joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

     // Type inferred by TS.
     const r1 = () => Foo.thing();
     // Type defined by Dev.
-    const r2: () => ThingishInterface = r1;
+    // This assignment tests if the inferred type is assignable to the defined type. const r2: () => ThingishInterface = r1;
     // Type defined by TS, reused to guarantee that the type
     // defined by the Dev is assignable to the inferred type. const r3: typeof r1 = r2;

-    // Dummy assertion to avoid "unused locals" errors. expect(r3).toBe(r1);
+    // Dummy assertion to avoid "unused locals" errors
+    // and Jest complaining about no assertions. expect(r3).toBe(r1);
 });
 ```

 And that's about it.
+You can do this either as part of your other test cases or as their own test cases.
+Just group things logically.

 ### Dealing With Overloaded Functions